brentvatne/caldo/README.markdown

 - Removing the check will change the color to grey, indicating that it is not done.

+## What will it do?

+One core features are remaining:
 ### Record metadata to events upon completion

-- Put a tag in the title of your event to indicate that you want to record some data about it upon completion.
+- Put a single tag in the title of your event to indicate that you want to record some data about it upon completion.
 For example "Run -
 	{{minutes}}" will ask you for the number of minutes it took you to complete the task.
 Assuming you input 30 minutes, Caldo will rename the event to "Run - 30 minutes".
-- Other tags can be included in the description, and will be recorded as well.

 Hey, that's a lot of work you say!
 Yeah, it is.
 This is my goal for the RMU course, afterwards I would like to continue adding the following
 features:

+- Metadata in the description of an event
 - Customize event colors so everything isn't necessarily green.
 - Choose the calendar you want to use (currently defaults to your primary calendar)